Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 Pros to Buying Nio Stock

 Nio is all about building the car of the future.
-With so many scientists looking for ways to step away from oil-fueled vehicles, Nio might become a big player in the game because this is an avenue consumers are starting to explore.
+With so many scientists looking for ways to step away from fossil-fueled vehicles, Nio might become a big player in the game because this is an avenue consumers are starting to explore.
+Nio offers direct competition to Tesla and other electrical vehicle (EV) manufacturers.

-China is also a big supporter of electric smart cars.
+China is a big supporter of electric smart cars.
 The government reduced the subsidies for new energy vehicles late last year, hoping only the “strongest would survive” without government granted funding.
+While China was mired in the coronavirus outbreak in February of 2020, Nio announced it was in talks with the Hefei city government, a city in southeastern China, which later resulted in a lifeline of $7 billion yuan or approximately $1.4 billion from investors that included state funded entities.

 Cons to Buying Nio Stock

-While Nio is innovative and its product is promising and exciting, they have competitors taking the spotlight, including Tesla, Inc. While electric vehicles are definitely in, it seems like the public is not ready for cars that drive themselves.
+While Nio is innovative, and its products are promising and exciting, they have several competitors sharing the spotlight, including Tesla, Inc., Li Auto (NASDAQ: LI), Xpeng (XPVE) and Geely Automotive (NASDAQ: GELYY).
+While electric vehicles are definitely in vogue, it seems like the public may not be ready for cars that drive themselves.

 History of Nio’s Stock Price